 Independent Contractors Can Pursue Personal Injury Claims

 For example, an independent contractor working onsite at an employer’s premises who slips on a wet floor or is injured when poorly-stacked packages fall may have a negligence suit—much like any other personal injury claim—against the employer.
-An independent contractor working as a delivery driver who is injured in an automobile accident may have a personal injury claim against another driver whose negligence caused the accident, or against the manufacturer or distributor of faulty automotive equipment that contributed to the accident.
+An independent contractor, for example an Uber Eats driver, who is injured in an automobile accident may have a personal injury claim against another driver whose negligence caused the accident, or against the manufacturer or distributor of faulty automotive equipment that contributed to the accident.

 In some cases, the analysis is even more complicated.
 For example, there are special rules for construction workers in Ohio, so it’s less likely that a construction worker will be properly classified as an independent contractor.
 However, a true independent contractor injured on a construction site could potentially have a negligence claim against another company working on the site, an equipment manufacturer, or the owner of the property.